insolar/observer/README.md

 1. [Contact Insolar Team](mailto:support@insolar.io) to register as a trusted agent.
 2. After the registration, the Team will send you your login along with a unique link to set your password.

-   The link doesn't have a common Web UI and should be addressed via a CLI tool such as Curl.
+   The link doesn't have a common Web UI and should be addressed via an HTTP client.
+For example, curl.
 3. Set your password using the link.
 Consider this command as the reference example:
    ```
    curl --request POST \